 Fellows in our program care for University of Missouri athletes from 19 sports who compete in the Division I Southeastern Conference (SEC), as well as athletes from the Division II level, intramural club sports and local high school programs.
-Fellows will learn and work in both an academic and private-practice setting.
+Fellows will learn and work in the fast-paced and high-volume sports medicine and shoulder/elbow surgery programs at Mid-Missouri's largest free standing musculoskeletal center.

 Faculty experts in sports medicine and trauma, as well as shoulder-and-elbow specialists, provide mentoring and oversight to prepare fellows for their careers as orthopaedic sports surgeons.